-In the first pocket guidebook ever written about non-attorney U.S. Tax Court admission and trial practice, Michael Stuart illuminates, in plain language, the challenges faced by non-attorney, federally authorized tax practitioners who struggle to become a "United States Tax Court Practitioner" - designation that grants approval to the nonlawyer-tax practitioner to engage in legal practice and representation of taxpayers in U.S. Tax Court; and who are in turn recognized by the Court as "Tax Litigation Counsel" (for the petitioner).
+In the first pocket guidebook ever written about non-attorney U.S. Tax Court admission and trial practice, Michael Stuart and colleagues illuminate, in plain language, the challenges faced by non-attorney, federally authorized tax practitioners who struggle to become a "United States Tax Court Practitioner" - designation that grants approval to the nonlawyer-tax practitioner to engage in legal practice and representation of taxpayers in U.S. Tax Court; and who are in turn recognized by the Court as a "Tax Litigation Counsel" for the Petitioner.

 Michael Stuart has been working with IRS enrolled agents and CPAs engaged in federal tax practice since 2006.
-In this Guidebook, he explains straight-forwardly what is required of tax accounting professionals if they wish to obtain a minimum 70% passing grade in each of the four tested subjects found in the U.S. Tax Court Non-attorney Examination - administered once every other year in Washington DC.
+This Guidebook explains straight-forwardly what is required of tax accounting professionals if they wish to obtain a minimum 70% passing grade in each of the four tested subjects found in the U.S. Tax Court Non-Attorney Examination - administered once every other year in Washington DC.
 His book is a "must read" for anyone who is about to take the test as well as for anyone who has taken it and failed.
-It is also a book for those who have passed but who have not yet engaged in Tax Court litigation for lack of know-how.
+It is also a book for those who have passed but who have not yet been engaged in Tax Court litigation, perhaps for lack of know-how.

 Michael Stuart is the IRS Approved CPE Provider at the Tax Law Institute.
 Operating under the auspices of the U.S. Treasury Department, Internal Revenue Service Office of Professional Responsibility he is charged to teach IRS approved continuing professional education courses to federally authorized tax practitioners.
 He is a specialist in U.S. Tax Court litigation.
 His strategic approach has been applied successfully at trial and in other proceedings pro se and by bar-admitted FATPs in U.S. Tax Courts throughout the national jurisdiction.
-As an educator, he works closely with various tax professionals and judicial officers, including former and sitting Tax Court judges, federal tax scholars, legal authors, IRS enrolled agents, tax attorneys and CPA members of the Tax Court bar - all of whom provide exceptional counsel, advice, criticism, and support.
-But the greatest contributions come from the bar applicants themselves.
+As an educator, he works closely with various tax professionals and judicial officers, including a former Tax Court judge, federal tax scholars, legal authors, IRS enrolled agents, tax attorneys and CPA - all members of the Tax Court Bar and all of whom provide exceptional counsel, advice, criticism, and support.
+But, the greatest contributions come from the bar applicants themselves.

-Immediately after completing his J.D. in 2001, Michael Stuart entered public service law as a volunteer.
+Immediately after completing his J.D. in 2001, Michael Stuart re-entered public service as a legal aide volunteer.
 Supervised by the head of the Bankruptcy Unit of the Consumer Division at the Legal Aid Society, he acted as a liaison between the IRS and indigent clients.
-Prior to attending law school, he had spent 20 years on Wall Street, trained in international business relations at the Fletcher School of Law and Diplomacy, earned a master's degree in international relations from Harvard.
-Afterwards, he advised the White House staff on matters of tax policy which he memorialized in a position paper to the president.
-He then received an appointment as visiting scholar of public policy (taxation) at Yale Law School, not long after he joined the HIFIP at the Center for Middle Eastern Studies.
+Prior to attending law school, he had spent 20 years on Wall Street, trained in international business relations at the Fletcher School of Law and Diplomacy and earned a master's degree in international relations from Harvard.
+Afterwards, he advised the White House worked with the deputy assistant to the President on matters of tax policy which he memorialized in a position paper to the President.
+He then received an appointment as visiting scholar of public policy (taxation) at Yale Law School.
+Not long after, he was recruited by the HIFIP at the Center for Middle Eastern Studies at Harvard.

-To follow is an excerpt from his Guidebook wherein he offers some tips to anyone considering applying to the U.S. Tax Court.
-The chapter entitled, "Seven-Things You Must Do..." is realistic, sobering, and instructive.
-In it, he sends a clear message to Tax Court bar applicants that proper preparation is the key to passing the exam.
-He concludes by reminding the reader that to embark upon the road to admission to the Tax Court bar is no easy journey, even for the most seasoned tax professional.
+To follow is an excerpt from the Guidebook that offers some tips to anyone considering applying to the U.S. Tax Court.
+The chapter entitled, "Seven-Things You Must Do..." is realistic, sobering and instructive.
+It sends a clear message to Tax Court bar applicants that proper preparation is the key to passing the exam.
+The Guidebook concludes by reminding the reader that admission to the Tax Court bar is no easy pass, even for the most seasoned tax professional.

-1. It absolutely takes complete concentration, 8 weeks, to prepare for the U.S. Tax Court Non-attorney Exam (although repeat test-takers usually need only a comprehensive review but would be well-advised to do the full 8 weeks, yet again).
-You must have a good understanding of the litigation process and steps involved, if you are to be "Admitted to Practice, U.S. Tax Court," as United States Tax Court Practitioner.
+1. It absolutely takes complete concentration to prepare for the U.S. Tax Court Non-Attorney Exam (although repeat test-takers usually need only a comprehensive review they would be well-advised to sign-up for a minimum 6-month review).
+You must have a good understanding of the litigation process and the steps involved if you are to be admitted to practice in the U.S. Tax Court as a United States Tax Court Practitioner..

-3. You should enroll in a reputable exam prep program, similar to one presented at the Tax Law Institute where you can hear former U.S. Tax Court Special Trial Judge John F. Dean and other members of the Teaching Faculty "speak-to-the-test".
-Specifically, they will discuss how litigation unfolds - a process you must understand, if you want to answer correctly the questions that appear on the non-attorney exam.
-And better yet, to ensure that you write the answers the examiners want to see.
+3. You should enroll in a reputable exam prep program, similar to one presented at the Tax Law Institute.
+Keep in mind that the Tax Law Institute is where you can hear former U.S. Tax Court Special Trial Judge John F. Dean and other members of the Teaching Faculty "speak-to-the-test".
+Specifically, they discuss how litigation unfolds - a process you must understand, if you want to answer correctly the questions that appear on the non-attorney exam.
 Further, they describe how tax Court evidence is presented and finds its way into the record.
-You will hear a guest speakers discuss tax court cases decided since the last exam that the Substantive Tax Law section is certain to test.
+You will hear guest speakers discuss tax court cases decided since the last exam that the Substantive Tax Law section is certain to test.
 Finally, you will hear all about the U.S. Tax Court rules, trial procedure and courtroom practices that you are expected to know if you want to pass.